 - Resilience and self-confidence.

-How to become a successful solicitor?
+How to become a successful solicitor in the UK?

 To become a solicitor, you must first complete your studies, followed by a work-based (vocational) period which is practical experience.